iBERT: Interpretable Embeddings via Sense Decomposition: Appendix

 \subsection{Style Contrast Visualization}

 We visualize the separation of contrastive style pairs (e.g., number substitution, personal pronoun frequency) using t-SNE projections.
-For each example, we compare Vanilla-SBERT embeddings (left) and iBERT-v2 embeddings (right).
-In both cases, sentence embeddings were obtained after training on StyleDistance.
+For each example, we compare (S)BERT embeddings (left) and iBERT-v2 embeddings (right).
+In both cases, sentence embeddings were obtained after training on StyleSynth.

 Figure~\ref{fig:appendix-tsne} shows that iBERT exhibits stronger axis-wise separation between stylistic variants, with clearer clusters and lower embedding overlap, consistent with our claims about modularity and disentanglement.